MicrosoftDocs/visualstudio-docs/docs/extensibility/debugger/reference/ienumdebugfields-getcount.md

 ---
-description: "This method returns the number of elements in the enumeration."
+description: "This method returns the number of elements in the fields enumeration."
 title: IEnumDebugFields::GetCount | Microsoft Docs
 ms.date: 11/04/2016
 ms.topic: reference